sustech-topology/TopCap/TopCap/comparison/model/README.md

 ## STFT-based speech classification models

 We also bulid a comparative model that uses the spectral features derived by short-time Fourier transform (STFT), with a convolutional neural network (CNN) for implementation.
-Based on resizing the spectrograms to 2 different dimensions (one $16\times16$, the other $8\times8$), this comparison is divided into two experiments.
+Based on resizing the spectrograms to 2 different dimensions (one $8\times8$, the other $16\times16$), this comparison is divided into two experiments.
 The model is implemented using TensorFlow and aims to distinguish between voiced and voiceless consonants based on the STFT features.
 The model implementation [`STFT–CNN.py`](STFT–CNN.py) includes a complete pipeline from data loading and STFT feature extraction to model training and evaluation as follows.

-- Data Loading & Dataset Partitioning
+- Data loading & dataset partitioning
   - Loads speech files (.wav format) from a specified directory using `tf.keras.utils.audio_dataset_from_directory`.
   - Partitions the samples into training, validation, and test sets in an 8:1:1 ratio, followed by batching.

-- Feature Extraction (STFT Spectrogram Generation)
+- Feature extraction (STFT spectrogram generation)
   - Applies the Short-Time Fourier Transform (STFT) to audio waveforms and computes their magnitude to generate spectrograms.
   - Adds a channel dimension to the spectrograms, making them compatible with convolutional layer input format (batch_size, height, width, channels).
   - Resizes the spectrograms to a fixed dimension.​ According to the experimental setup, spectrograms are uniformly resized to $16 \times 16$ pixels for the STFT-CNN⁺ experiment; for the other experiment (STFT-CNN), they are resized to $8 \times 8$ pixels.

-- CNN Classifier Architecture
+- CNN classifier architecture
   - The model adopts a Sequential structure.
   - It consists of three convolutional blocks, each comprising a Conv2D layer (using ReLU activation and samepadding) followed by a MaxPooling2D layer, with the number of filters increasing progressively across blocks (64, 128, 256).
   - After the convolutional layers, a Flatten layer and two fully connected (Dense) layers are added.
 A final Sigmoid activation function outputs a single probability value for binary classification (unvoiced vs. voiced consonants).

-- Training and Evaluation
+- Training & evaluation
   - The model is compiled using the Adam optimizer and binary cross-entropy loss function.
   - It is trained on the training set for 10 epochs, with performance monitored on the validation set.
   - The loss and accuracy metrics recorded during training can be accessed via the history object.